mortyran/HomePage/content/publication/journal-article/paper1/index.md

 summary: This manuscript addresses systematically exploring the functional role of SNP in the pathogenesis of asthma based on a novel method called MIMP.

 tags:
-  - bioinformatics
+  - Bioinformatics
-  - asthma
+  - Asthma
-  - ceRNA regulatory network
+  - ceRNA Regulatory Network
-  - pathway enrichment
+  - Pathway Enrichment
   - SNPs
-  - algorithm
+  - Algorithm
 featured: true

 # links: